emmahobday/project-4/README.md

 <a name="database"></a>
 ## Creating our database
 We decided to get our recipe data from a public API, Edamam.
 This saved us the job of sourcing a substantial amount of recipies independently, and we were still able to have some control over how the data was organised in our PostgreSQL database.
 After examining the API documentation, we decided which fields we wanted to store.
 We wanted to add an additional field called 'main protein', which we would use to categorise recipes - we did this by using the search term used in the API request.
 So, we sent a GET request with the search term 'chicken' for 50 recipies, and stored these in our database with the field 'mainProtein' as 'chicken'.
+Note: 'main protein' ended up being a bit of a misnomer, because we included other food groups like potato, rice, etc.

 We automated the population of our database using Python.
 We created a python file for each mainProtein source we wanted in a 'management' folder, which contained the following code: